verrazzano/docs/content/en/docs/networking/security/net-security.md

 resource in the application namespace.
 Consult the Istio documentation for more information.

 ### WebLogic
-When the WebLogic operator creates a domain, it needs to communicate to the pods in the domain.
-Verrazzano puts the WebLogic operator in the mesh so that it can communicate with the domain pods using mTLS.
+When the WebLogic operator creates a domain, it needs to communicate to the Pods in the domain.
+Verrazzano puts the WebLogic operator in the mesh so that it can communicate with the domain Pods using mTLS.
 Because of that, the WebLogic domain must be created in the mesh.
-Also, since mTLS is used, do not configure WebLogic to use TLS.
+Also, because mTLS is used, do not configure WebLogic to use TLS.
 If you want to use a custom certificate for your application, you can specify that in the ApplicationConfiguration, but that TLS connection will be terminated at the Istio ingress gateway.

 ### Coherence